smartcontractkit/crec-sdk/services/wallets/README.md

-# Accounts Service
+# Wallets Service

-The Accounts Service provides a comprehensive Go SDK for provisioning and deploying smart wallet accounts on the CREC platform.
-This service enables users to create deterministic, signature-verifying account contracts that serve as the foundation for executing CREC business operations like DvP settlements and DTA transactions.
+The Wallets Service provides a comprehensive Go SDK for provisioning and deploying smart wallets on the CREC platform.
+This service enables users to create deterministic, signature-verifying wallet contracts that serve as the foundation for executing CREC business operations like DvP settlements and DTA transactions.

 ## Table of Contents